tacahiroy/dotfiles/README.md

 My configuration files.
 ===========

-Its are used on Linux/OS X.
+for Linux and OS X.